-Based in Toronto, Steph Copeland is a screen composer, producer and singer/songwriter best appreciated for her genre films scores and darker leaning electro-pop works (Vicious Fun, The Oak Room, A Perfect Plan, I'll Take Your Dead, The Heretics, Antisocial 1 & 2, Bite).
+Based in Toronto, Steph Copeland is a screen composer, producer and singer/songwriter best appreciated for her genre films scores and darker leaning electro-pop works (Vicious Fun, The Retreat, The Oak Room, I'll Take Your Dead, Bite, Antisocial 1 & 2).
 Her most recent work has been composing music for CityTV's 2020 dramatic series The Wedding Planners as well as various made-for-TV romantic dramas (The Art of Falling In Love, After The Storm, Snowbound For Christmas).

 "Synth-drenched pandemonium made with equal parts heart and wit"